alankrantas/pxt-nexusbit/README.md

 ![IMG_0035](https://user-images.githubusercontent.com/44191076/57355314-5538c280-71a0-11e9-8560-fbc70efd9578.JPG)

 Nexus:bit is a powerful [BBC micro:bit](https://microbit.org/) multiple-purpose extension board made by [Taiwan Coding Education Association](http://www.beyond-coding.org.tw/).
+You can program Nexus:bit by using only standard MakeCode blocks plus third party PCA9685/Sonar extensions; however this extension/package provides various functions which are more powerful and easier to use.

 ## Import Extension

 In the [MakeCode editor](https://makecode.microbit.org/) go to Advanced -> +Extension... and copy/paste the following url https://github.com/alankrantas/pxt-Nexusbit into the serach box.
 Press enter and you'll be able to import it.

 ## Product Information

+Check out our TCEA website for more information, including where to buy them: [Nexus:bit/NexusBot](https://www.beyond-coding.org.tw/index.php?option=com_sppagebuilder&view=page&id=89).
+(English version will be available soon).

 Features of Nexus:bit include: